 \section{Tensor contribution to the CMB TT correlation}

-Tensor perturbations also contribute to generate temperature anisotropies, as we see in Eq.~\eqref{tensorBoltzmannequationTheta}, which we report here after renormalising to the primordial mode $\beta(\mathbf k,\lambda)$, cf. Eq.~\eqref{ICnormalisationh}:
+Tensor perturbations also contribute to generating temperature anisotropies, as we see in Eq.~\eqref{tensorBoltzmannequationTheta}, which we report here after renormalizing to the primordial mode $\beta(\mathbf k,\lambda)$, cf. Eq.~\eqref{ICnormalisationh}:

-The label $\lambda$ representing the two possible states of helicity is absent because of the renormalisation with $\beta(\mathbf k,\lambda)$.
+The label $\lambda$ representing the two possible states of helicity is absent because of the renormalization with $\beta(\mathbf k,\lambda)$.
 It represents the fact that the evolution of the two helicities is the same.

-The line-of-sight solutions of the above equations are the following:
+The line-of-sight solutions of the above equations are as follows:

 We now focus on $\Theta^{(T)}(\eta_0, k, \mu)$.
 Defining:

 and using Eq.~\eqref{tensortemperaturecontribution} and Eq.~\eqref{hijpipjexpansionthetaphi}, the tensor contribution to the temperature fluctuation is made up of the sum of the following two contributions: